-Taoyuan 2020 "(...) committed to creating an (...) cultural access rights and media access (...)
+Taoyuan 2020 "(...) committed to creating an (...)
 Indigenous Cultural Festival (...)
-The 16 ethnic cultural characteristics of each ethnic group reconnect with their original culture. (...)
-Religious (...) appreciating cultural differences, promoting Regional Resource Center (...) "multicultural"
+The 16 ethnic districts (...) reducing the cultural resource gap (...) appreciating cultural differences, promoting Cultural, social education and other programs

-Buenos Aires 2019 "In 2017, 43% of Buenos Aires' neighbors attended cultural or gastronomic events organized by the City (Citizenship Culture and Coexistence Survey
+Buenos Aires 2019 "In 2017, 43% of Buenos Aires' neighbors attended cultural or gastronomic events organized by the City (Citizenship Culture and Coexistence Survey)."